 Thinking of using live chat for your ecommerce business?
-Wondering how to use e-commerce live chat for solid results and what tools to use?
+Wondering what live chat apps are the best for online stores?

-The cool thing about live chat is that you have a lot of options for launching it, without having to train your sales team on an entirely new app.
-That way you can save precious resources on:
+The cool thing about live chat is that you have many options for launching it without having to train your sales team on an entirely new app.
+That way, you can save precious resources on:

 - Money on training, and

 For example, if you use Slack (more than 10 million people daily do), you can launch live chat on your websites and apps within minutes, by integrating it with live chat apps like Social Intents that are built primarily for this integration.

 Here are some ways you can use the Slack integration for sales:

 - Allows salespeople to have real-time conversations with not just their customers but with their business partners, and vendors – all in one place.
 This enables faster resolutions and better conversions.

 - People from different teams like sales, marketing, product, legal, etc. all can come together to close deals faster.